croaker000/ckf_assets/README.md

-# BACKUP MODULE FOR FUEL CMS
+# CKFINDER PLUGIN MODULE FOR FUEL CMS
 This is a [FUEL CMS](http://www.getfuelcms.com) replacement asset management module using CKFinder.

 ## INSTALLATION